cindyward1/recipes_RoR/README.md

 * Search through recipes to find something with a particular ingredient or word.

 ### Constraints:
-* If someone wishes to be a contributor and a cook, they must have 2 different user names, passwords, screen names, etc. This is because I used single-table inheritance rather than creating separate tables for contributors and cooks.
+* If a user wishes to be both a contributor and a cook, they must have 2 different user names (user names are unique for all users, whether contributors or cooks).
+This is a constraint because I used single-table inheritance rather than a more flexible mechanism to distinguish between the two types of users.

 ##Thanks:
 * To my wonderful husband Steve Ward for his support and his incredible patience.